Katsuyuki Masuchi

 Katsuyuki Masuchi (増地 克之, Masuchi Katsuyuki) is a Japanese judoka.
 His wife, Chiyori is bronze medalist of Olympic Games in 1992.

 Masuchi is from Tsu, Mie.
 He began judo at the age of a 10 and after graduation from Tsukuba University, He belonged to Marunaka and Nippon Steel.

 He became Asian champion of openweight category in 1994, 1997.
 He also participated All-Japan Judo Championships 13 times, and the record is the most in history.

-As of 2009, Masuchi coaches judo at his alma mater, Tsukuba University, where he previously studied as an undergraduate.
+Masuchi is on the faculty of his alma mater Tsukuba University, and has served as the judo coach of the women's national team.